Best Vanilla Cake Ever -The ONLY Recipe You Need!

 - Stir in vanilla extract, almond extract, and yogurt.

-- Combine dry ingredients into wet ingredients, alternating with the almond milk until the mixture is smooth and combined.
+- Combine dry ingredients with wet ingredients, alternating with the almond milk until the mixture is smooth and combined.
 Be sure to scrape down the sides of the bowl.

 - Pour batter evenly into prepared pans.
 Give the pans a shake to release air bubbles.